rhushi1998/javaScrift/homework9/README.md

-This is a simple HTML, CSS, and JavaScript code that allows a user to add paragraphs to a webpage. hosted link :-https://rhushi1998.github.io/javaScript/homework9/
+This is a simple HTML, CSS, and JavaScript code that allows a user to add paragraphs to a webpage

+hosted link :-https://rhushi1998.github.io/javaScript/homework9/

 Step-by-Step Explanation